Some useful and provocative business musings to make your life and business better.

 Simply put, so long as you have adequate cash you can improve your business, troubleshoot issues, and improve your margins.
 But once you’re out of cash, it’s game over.

 Whenever I take a look at projections for clients (or even internally at MFF), I see proof of a trait that few ever know about me; while I’m pathologically happy, I’m also pessimistic as hell.
 To be fair, this can certainly be taken too far.
-And there’s always risk required for
+And there’s always risk required for return.
+But on balance, I strive to think clearly about opportunities and not be seduced by flashy, sexy ventures outside my circle of competence.

 Not only do you need to prepare for the “normal” worst-case scenario, but if it’s an ongoing or large upfront investment, you should also be prepared for a recession that will wipe out 20-30% of your revenue.